 It’s noble to pack celebratory gifts for people who’ve given up their time to come and see your new baby.
 Thank you cards for their support and love will greatly be appreciated.

 Now comes the time when you have to drive your wife and new child home.
 Your first call of duty as a responsible father is to make sure you place your child in an infant car seat before driving your family home.

 But Why Do I Need a Hospital Survival Kit as a Dad?

-Welcoming a new baby into the world can be both exciting but equally terrifying.
+After you’ve done stroking that belly as a dad every evening, welcoming a new baby into the world can be both exciting and equally terrifying.
 You’re in for an experience of a lifetime which includes a whirlwind of emotions.
-Joy, gratitude, anxiety, awe, excitement, and maybe a bit of fear and are all part of the journey.
+Joy, gratitude, anxiety, awe, excitement, and maybe a bit of fear are all part of the journey.

 If it’s your first gig, you’ll definitely need a hospital survival kit.
 Why?
 You simply don’t know how long you’re going to be there.
 Yes, you can always go back home to grab a few things as and when you need them.
 But remember your partner probably needs you by her side before, during, and after the delivery process.

 You’re calmer and in a better position to offer the necessary support when you have everything you need with you.
 Plus, you get to save on fuel.

 By packing this kit, you make sure nothing important is left out.
 Ultimately you want the experience to be as stress-free and comfortable as possible.